Acknowledgement of Country

 c.
 Who does forced marriage affect in Australia?

 A forced marriage can happen to anyone, of any gender, sexuality, age, cultural background or nationality.
 However, consistent with global trends, in Australia, forced marriage most commonly affects young women and girls.
-Most people affected by forced marriage in Australia are Australian citizens, but it also affects permanent residents, temporary visa holders and people without a visa, whilst in Australia or overseas.
+A significant number of those impacted are Australian citizens, but it also affects permanent residents, temporary visa holders and people without a visa, whilst in Australia or overseas.

 While there is little data on forced marriage in Australia, we know that children and young people forced into marriage make up a substantial percentage of reported cases: between 2020-21, 51% of forced marriage reports made to the Australian Federal Police (AFP) involved people under the age of 18 years.
 [8]